 If the revival of humanism depends on closing the gap between differences, western and eastern perspectives on the world diverge: the first uses History as its guide and the second uses the notion of destiny.
 Between the logical power of western instrumental rationalism and the affective power of the feeling modes of knowledge like liturgy and music, the West should be able to accept difference and reject both closed identities and absolute alterities.

-The Reconciliation of Humanism and Positivism in the Practice of Consumer Research: A View from the Trenches - Timothy B. Heath, University of Pittsburgh - Journal of the Academy of Marketing Science, Vol. 20, No. 2, 107-118 (1992)
+The Reconciliation of Humanism and Positivism in the Practice of Consumer Research: A View from the Trenches - Timothy B. Heath.

 Consumer researchers commonly assert that humanism differs from positivism (what is referred to here as naturalism) on a number of dimensions.
 However, it is shown here that once terminological differences and methodological similarities are recognized, the remaining differences between humanism and naturalism within consumer research are few.